lavretski/mnist-network/README.md

 # mnist network 1.0
-clone in some package
+clone in some package,
-examples of use
+examples of use are in the test.ipymb file